Hello smoothie lovers! 🙋🏻

 - 1 tbsp chia seeds (optional)

-Why my Finnish Queen Smoothie is good for you:
+Why this Finnish Queen Smoothie is good for you:

 - Raspberries contain strong antioxidants, such as Vitamin C. It is also rich in manganese and fiber.
 Raspberries provide us with anti-inflammatory phytonutrients and studies also suggest that eating raspberries can result in a decreased risk of getting cancer.